natcap/invest/src/natcap/invest/internationalization/README.md

 * Model titles
 * `MODEL_SPEC` `name` and `about` text
 * Validation messages
-* Strings that appear in the UI, such as button labels and tooltip text
+* Strings that appear in the Workbench UI, such as button labels and tooltip text
+* Strings that appear in HTML reports, such as section headings, figure captions, and table column headers

 We are not translating: